Large numbers of Tiverton’s buildings were destroyed in a series of disastrous fires, culminating in the Great Fire of 1731.

 In addition, the civil parish of Tiverton also includes several notable Scheduled Ancient Monuments of considerable archaeological interest.
-These include Tiverton Roman Fort near Bolham; the uninhabited ruins at Tiverton Castle ; Cranmore Castle, an important Iron-Age earthwork which is the largest enclosure in Devon; Huntsham Castle, an Iron Age hill fort in the north-east corner of the civil parish of Tiverton (Access); and, just outside the parish, Castle Close,
+These include Tiverton Roman Fort near Bolham; the uninhabited ruins at Tiverton Castle ; Cranmore Castle, an important Iron-Age earthwork which dominates the hill to the south of the town centre and is the largest enclosure in Devon; Huntsham Castle, an Iron Age hill fort in the north-east corner of the civil parish of Tiverton (Access); and, just outside the parish, Castle Close,

 a circular Iron Age enclosure or hill fort east of Stoodleigh; the late Neolithic/Bronze Age Bowl Barrow near Craze Lowman, which is included in Historic England’s Heritage at Risk Register; and the Long Barrow, off Uplowman Road, which is almost certainly Neolithic in date.
 This has a massive surrounding ditch and is a type of monument not previously recorded in Devon.